status-im/swarms/ideas/172-topic-democracy.md

     Created: 2018-04-15

 ## Summary
-A democracy where you can specify delegate for carbon-voting specific multi level topics or fallback to a predefined defaults if none set.
+A democracy where you can specify delegate for carbon-voting proposals with specific multilevel governance delegation topics, or fallback to a predefined defaults if none set.

 ## Swarm Participants
 - Lead Contributor: Ricardo Guilherme Schmidt